 The world needs a lot of software and it needs it now.
 It is as simple as that.

-Ditto, that is why we have “LOB” programming languages, systems, platforms, testing people, business analysts. operational integrity, disaster recovery positions and all of those things “expert” C or C++ programer could care about but in reality extremely rarely.
+Ditto, that is why we have “LOB” programming languages, systems, platforms, testing people, business analysts. operational integrity, disaster recovery positions and all those things “expert” C or C++ programer could care about but in reality extremely rarely.

 Thus COBOL, Java, Visual Basic, C# do exist to help produce the urgently needed LOB layers the world needs right now.
 Layers that serve a business need.